My top 5 experiences from ‘The Wrong Way Home’

 The Chinese closed access to the city for the day and let the Tibetan’s get on with celebrating.

-I took this photo up at the Potala.
+I took the photo on the left up at the Potala.
 The young novice monks had all been given a special Dalai Lama birthday card and made special statues for the day.

 The day ended with a big picnic down by the river at the Dalai Lama’s former summer palace, Norbu Lingka.